 How to Treat Leather Water Damage

-Water strips leather of its natural oils and when wet leather dries, you’ll often find that it has become dry and brittle.
+Water strips leather of its natural oils and when wet leather dries, you’ll often find that it becomes dry and brittle.
 While rain can ruin leather, the following steps can help you treat and fix water-damaged leatherto help preserve your valuable leather apparel.

-- Rub in Leather Honey Leather Conditioner with your fingertips or a lint-free cloth, applying a thin, even coat to all areas – not just those that were wet.
+- Apply Leather Honey Leather Conditioner.
+Apply a thin, even coat of Leather Honey Leather Conditioner to all areas – not just those that were wet.

-If your leather apparel has dried with water stains, use a lukewarm, damp cloth to gradually work the water spots out, covering the entire area with a sweeping motion.
-Dampening the entire area will fade the water spots.
+If your leather apparel has dried with water stains, use Leather Honey Leather Cleaner to gradually work the water spots out, covering the entire area with a sweeping motion.
 Let the leather air dry and apply Leather Honey Leather Conditioner.

 Prevent Water Damage Before it Happens

 It is important to refer to our leather care guides before cleaning and conditioning your leather.
 Leather Honey leather care products can be used to pre-treat your leather pieces to prevent potential water damage.
 To be proactive, clean your boots regularly with Leather Honey Leather Cleaner and condition every six months with Leather Honey Leather Conditioner.
 Leather Honey Leather Conditioner will act as a water-repelling agent.
 If your leather piece is well moisturized it will cause moisture to bead on the surface instead of penetrating into the leather fibers.

 More to Know About How to Deal with Water-Damaged Leather